vanakun/antriansurat/README.md

 `php artisan serve`

-You should receive a message similar to this: "Starting Laravel development server: http://127.0.0.1:8000".
+You should receive a message similar to this: `Starting Laravel development server: http://127.0.0.1:8000`.
 Simply copy the URL into your browser, and you'll be ready to test out your Laravel app.

 ## Contributing